LouiseHash/Rotation_Equivariant_CNN_Ensembles/README.md

 Our experiment is built on ResNet-18.
 We use an ensemble of ResNet-18 to solve the problem.
 The performances is reported as the table below.
 We could see its ability for predicting harder datasets, such as KMNIST.

 <img src="https://github.com/LouiseHash/Rotation_Equivariant_CNN_Ensembles/blob/master/figures/Fig3.PNG" width="700">

+#### Tricks in training
+The only trick that we are using here is the overlapping of the training angles.
+Suppose we have 8 convolutional neural networks in this ensemble.
+As you could check in the jupyter notebook, there is a huge angle of overlapping for these ensemble members.
+It is not hard to explain since the neural networks will predict a misleading result for images with different angles, if the network is completely not trained by this angle.
+This will be hard to produce a stable training result.
+Instead, adding certain overlapping for each ensemble members could make this process more stable.
+#### We recommend you to run this code on Google's colab for simplicity.
+Future version of this code will be available for the next step.